coreuxio/ez-wp/README.md

 # Who is this for?

-A person using [Laravel Homestead](https://laravel.com/docs/9.x/homestead) and also working on wordpress projects.
+A person using [Laravel Homestead](https://laravel.com/docs/9.x/homestead) to develop or test WordPress sites locally.
+(Mac OS, Linux)

 # How does it help ?

 It's a simple command to install a wp site locally using [Laravel Homestead](https://laravel.com/docs/9.x/homestead) box

 ```
-ez-wp create my-blog
+ez-wp sitename
 ```

 # What does it do ?

-1. Create entry in `~/Homestead/Homestead.yaml` for site (change in options)[^1]
+1. Creates entry in `~/Homestead/Homestead.yaml` for sitename (change in options)[^1]
 2. Adds database entry in `~/Homestead/Homestead.yaml`
-3. Creates WP installation folder
+3. Creates WP installation folder `sitename`
-4. Adds sitename.test to your `/etc/hosts` file
+4. Adds `sitename.test` to your `/etc/hosts` file
-5. Provision Vagrant Box
+5. Boot or Reload vagrant box and add `--provision` to the vagrant commmand.
 6. Opens Default Browser on `sitename.test`

 # Prerequisites

-You must have [Laravel Homestead](https://laravel.com/docs/9.x/homestead) install for this to work.
+You must have [Laravel Homestead](https://laravel.com/docs/9.x/homestead) installed for the `ez-wp` command to work.

 ## Installation